sophongo/sophdoc/docs/en/docs/ghippo/user-guide/access-control/iam.md

 # What is IAM

 IAM (Identity and Access Management) is an important module of global management.
-You can create, manage and destroy users (groups) through the access control module, and use system roles and custom roles to control other users Access to the DCE Platform.
+You can create, manage and destroy users (groups) through the access control module, and use system roles and custom roles to control other users Access to the AI platform.

 ## Benefits